 4.7.1.2.
 When Not Using a Thermal Imaging System.
-When using a thermal camera instead of the thermal imaging system, place mixture when the roadway surface temperature is at or above the temperatures listed in Table 15B unless otherwise approved or as shown on the plans.
-Measure the roadway surface temperature with a hand-held thermal camera or infrared thermometer.
+When using a thermal camera instead of the thermal imaging system, place mixture when the roadway surface temperature is at or above the temperatures shown in Table 14B, unless otherwise approved or shown on the plans.
+Measure the roadway surface temperature using a handheld thermal camera or infrared thermometer.
 The Engineer may allow mixture placement to begin before the roadway surface reaches the required temperature if conditions are such that the roadway surface will reach the required temperature within 2 hr. of beginning placement operations.
 Place mixtures only when weather conditions and moisture conditions of the roadway surface are suitable as determined by the Engineer.
-The Engineer may restrict the Contractor from paving if the ambient temperature is likely to drop below 32°F within 12 hr. of paving.

-Minimum Pavement Surface Temperatures (°F)
+High-Temperature Binder Grade Min Pavement Surface Temperatures (°F)

-High-Temperature Binder Grade 1 Subsurface Layers or Night Paving Operations Surface Layers Placed in Daylight Operations
+Subsurface Layers Surface Layers

 PG 64 45 50

-PG 70 55 2 60 2
+PG 70 55 60

-PG 76 60 2 60 2
+PG 76 60 60

-Table 15B Minimum Pavement Surface Temperatures
+Table 14B Min Pavement Surface Temperatures